rhyek/ember-master-tab/README.md

 - The value passed to the `wait()` callbacks will be the last value returned by the `lock()` promise.
 - `lock()` takes a second optional `boolean` parameter.
-If `true` it will make the function run irregardless of this being the master tab or not.
-  It sets a lock and the callbacks passed to `wait()` will not run for that tab.
+If `true` it will make the function run irregardless of this being the master tab or not for that call on that tab.
+It sets a lock and the callbacks passed to `wait()` will not run.
 If the master tab encounters a lock during this, it will instead run the `wait()` callbacks.
 Considering the previous example, this would be useful if a controller calls `this.get('masterTab').updateTime(true)` directly on any tab.